Pranavjeet-Naidu/ConGo/step_4_networking/README.md

-# Step 4: Network Namespace and Container Networking

-This repository extends the container runtime from step 3 by adding comprehensive network isolation and configuration capabilities.
+This step basically adds network isolation and configuration capabilities.

 ## New Features